 Glaze for your poultry

-Try pouring a few tablespons of fig balsamic into the same pan your poultry has just finished cooking in.
-Let it bubble for a minute while pan deglazes then pour the thick glaze over your poultry.
-For extra flavour you may add minced garlic and fresh chopped herbs to the pan before deglazing.
+Try pouring a few tablespoons of fig balsamic into the same pan your poultry has just finished cooking in.
+Let it bubble for a minute while pan de-glazes then pour the thick glaze over your poultry.
+For extra flavour you may add minced garlic and fresh chopped herbs to the pan before de-glazing.